Matti Korhonen

 I started playing hockey at the age of five as a skater but I always dreamed of being goalie.
 I was eleven when I finally got to play goalie as the results of one of the two goalies quitting in my team (in the early 90’s we didn’t have everyone gets to try to be a goalie and the team would carry only two goalies).
 As a skater I wasn’t that good but when I got to be a goalie, I quickly became one of the best goalies in my age group in Finland.
 A big thanks to my success belongs to Jaakko Munnukka who was my first goalie coach in the first season when I started playing.
 His teachings carried me over many years to come.
 After him Ari Ahlberg took over the coaching and continued the development.
 My team won many championships and we were one of the best youth hockey teams in the country me being our started for 80-90% of the games.

 I was in the U16 national team scouting group and at few scouting tournaments/camps but I wasn’t good enough to make the junior national team.
+Also, after totally failing at Pohjola-Leiri for trying too much I couldn’t handle pressure situations anymore which led me to study mental side of the game and physical preparation.
+Out of that came my own β€œIn The Zone” preparation routine that has been used to win NCAA and world championships by goalies I have worked with.
 From age of 15 to 17 I was overtraining and my central nervous system was totally messed up which I didn’t realise at the time.
-2000-01 season was the worst when I couldn’t stop even a beach ball.
+That is why 2000-01 season was the worst when I couldn’t stop even a beach ball.
 But the next season was totally opposite.

 In the summer of 2001, I went to Minnesota to be a foreign exchange student for the full year.
 For the 01-02 season, I made many changes in my life such as starting yoga, meditation, and sleeping during school at study hall (study hall is a one-hour class where you are quiet and just do your homework, which was a great time to sleep).
-Because in the U.S. you can bring your own food to school and you have a locker where to keep it my food intake almost doubled.
-I was also able to eat a lot more and more nutritious food.
-In Finland, we have free school lunch which is great but the quality of the food is pretty much carbs and often it wasn’t very good.
-Not eating much during the day to eating two meals during the day had a huge impact on my recovery and one of the main reasons I could ADD: turn around my performance
+Because in the U.S. you are allowed to bring your own food to school and you have a locker where to keep it, my food intake almost doubled.
+I was also able to eat a lot more and more nutritious food than before because In Finland, we have free school lunch but it is just plain tasting carbs.
+And we were not allowed to bring our own food to school but anyway I would not have even know what I’d need to do from nutrition stand point at the time.
+So, when I went from not eating much during the day to eating two meals during the day, it had a huge impact on my recovery and one of the main reasons I could turn around my performance.
+I had more energy to train, better focus during games and I was sleeping better and more just due to eating more.
+All this allowed my body to perform at the level it could.
+My game preparation routine also allowed me to over come collapsing in the big games and now I was able to play on top of my game in big games.
+For example, here is a quick story: We hadn’t won Greenway in 7 years, 3000+ spectators in the fully packed rink, opponent had two NHL drafted players and the best goalie of the state tournament past year, the first shot over the goal rolled from my glove to the net but I was able to recover myself from that and had one of the best games in my life.
+We won 3-4 on over time.

-During junior years I got bounced around and my development stopped.
-Reason why I kept pushing to play junior hockey in North America even I would have had a good set up back home was that back then if you wanted to play University hockey in the U.S. you had to come over to be seen unless you were a junior national team level goalie.
+During junior years (U20) I got bounced around and my development stopped.
+Reason why I kept pushing to play junior hockey in North America even I would have had a good set up back home was that back then if you wanted to play University hockey in the U.S. you had to be over there be seen unless you were a junior national team level goalie.
 It was also a lot more fun to play in the U.S. in front of the loud fans, compared to empty rinks back home.

 Fast forward a year to the 2006-2007 season and you’d find me in Canada playing University hockey with a full scholarship.
 After not playing for a season, I got a full ride as a walk-on goalie at Lakehead U. which was like a one-in-a-million chance.
 In Canada, scholarship system is different than in the U.S. but I didn’t have to pay for the school which would have been 25-30k/year for a foreign student.
-At Lakehead, I had a good rookie season but things change fast in hockey like an ocean wind.
+At Lakehead, I had a good rookie season but things change fast in hockey.
 During the summer a new coach came in and they brought in a NHL-drafted goalie.
 However, I was not worried because the coach sent all kinds of letters about how he was excited to be part of the team, training camp info, etc. And I knew I had proven to be good enough to fight for the starting position.
 After the summer at the first meeting with coaches, I was told that I did everything right last season and that I was the best goalie on the team at the end of the season.
 But I will have to tryout again and if I make the team I will not get to play at all nor get a scholarship.
 I still don’t get how people can do stuff like that but now I have learned that in business and hockey that’s just how it is.
 Since then, my playing career had a couple of positive times but it was mainly a battle to get even quality training.

 In 2017 when it was time to quit playing I had seen my maximum and the financial situation was also pushing it.
 I realized that before I could play on the highest or even second highest level in Finland I’d need 2-4 years more to develop myself.
 It was just not realistic anymore at the age of 33.
 The comeback made me a much better coach and it was definitely worth all the effort and the money because of the peace of mind I got.
 There are no ifs.